fourieraudio/docs/versioned_docs/version-1.4.0/transform.engine/engine-upgrade.md

       </div>

 6. **Navigate to the software section**
       On the left-hand side of your screen, you will see the settings menu.
-Select the software section as highlighted below:
+Select the Software section:
       <div style={{ textAlign: "center" }}>
       <img src="/img/update/Menu.png" style={{ width: "50%", borderRadius: "12px"}} />
       </div>